 Here's what to do when if soup is too salty:

-- The best alternative to reduce sodium is to first, dilute it with water.
-Adding more liquid can minimize the salty flavor of the dish.
+- The first and best alternative to reduce sodium is to dilute it with water.
+Adding more liquid can minimize the salty flavor of the dish

 - Consider the texture.
 If the texture and thickness are okay after adding more water, then you're good to go!
 If you find that adding more liquid causes your dish to be too thin, then add a thickening slurry.